ondemandenv/total-ctl/README.md

 - CloudFront distribution: Pay-per-use
 - **Total: ~$0.31/hour per environment** (~$225/month if left running)

-**But here's the key**: These are *ephemeral environments*.
+**But here's the key**: These are *on-demand environments*.
 A feature branch that lives for 3 days costs ~$22.
 The value of having a complete, isolated environment for testing, QA, and stakeholder review easily justifies this cost.

 Compare this to the **hidden costs of Kubernetes**:
 - Platform team salaries ($150K+ engineers managing YAML sprawl)